mkimuci/ioling/pages/pages-root-folder/index.md

 header:
   image_fullwidth: head.png
 widget3:
-  title: "Taipei 2025"
+  title: "Bucharest 2026"
   url: '/upcoming/'
-  image: taipei2025.jpg
+  image: bucharest2026.jpg
-  text: '<b>Taipei, Taiwan</b> has been chosen as the host of the 22nd International Linguistics Olympiad in the second half of July 2025.
+  text: '<b>Bucharest, Romania</b> has been selected to host the 23rd International Linguistics Olympiad in late July 2026.
 You can find more information <a href="/upcoming">here</a>.'
 #
 # Use the call for action to show a button on the frontpage
 #